azerothcore/azerothcore-wotlk/docker/database/README.md

 Where:

-`--name` is followed by a container name like `ac-db-container`.
+`--name` is followed by a container name like `ac-database`.
 Put whatever name you like, each container should have an unique name.

 `-p` (port) is followed by `IP_ADDRESS:EXTERNAL_PORT:INTERNAL_PORT`.